Schwarzenau Brethren: History

 The Schwarzenau Brethren were first organized in 1708 under the leadership of Alexander Mack (1679–1735) in the Schwarzenau, Wittgenstein community of modern-day Bad Berleburg, North Rhine-Westphalia, Germany.
 They believed that the Roman Catholic, Lutheran and Reformed churches were taking extreme liberties with the true, pure message of Christianity as revealed in the New Testament.
 As they began to have the New Testament available in German and read it for themselves, they rejected the established state church liturgies and sacraments, including infant baptism and Eucharistic practices in favor of following plain New Testament practices.
 The founding Brethren were broadly influenced by Radical Pietism understandings of an invisible church of awakened Christians who would fellowship together in purity and love, reaching out to the lost and hurting in Jesus' name and working together as equal brethren while awaiting Christ's return.

 A notable influence was Ernst Christopher Hochmann von Hochenau, a traveling Pietist minister.
 While living in Schriesheim, his home town, Mack invited Hochmann to come and minister there.
 Like others who influenced the Brethren, Hochmann considered the pure church to be spiritual, and did not believe that an organized church was necessary.
 By 1708, the date of the first Brethren baptisms, Mack had rejected this position in favor of forming a separate church with visible rules and ordinances—including threefold baptism of repentant adults by immersion, a Love Feast (that combined communion with feetwashing and an evening meal), anointing, and church discipline according to Matthew 18 culminating in use of the "ban" against members who fall into sin and refuse to repent.

 Religious persecution drove the Brethren to take refuge in Friesland, the Netherlands.
 In 1719 Peter Becker brought a group to Pennsylvania.
 In 1720 forty Brethren families settled in Surhuisterveen in Friesland.
 They settled among the Mennonites and remained there until 1729, when all but a handful emigrated to America, in three separate groups from 1719 to 1733.

 Peter Becker organized the first American congregation at Germantown, Pennsylvania, on December 25, 1723.
-In 1743 Christoph Sauer, an early pastor and a printer by trade, printed a Bible in German, the first published in a European language in North America.
+In 1743 Christoph Sauer, an early pastor and a printer by trade, printed a Bible in German, the first published in a European language (including English) in North America.

 Many members of the Schwarzenau Brethren came from the Southwest of Germany, the same region where the Pennsylvania German dialect originated.
 Because they settled in Pennsylvania among other Germans, who mainly came from the Palatinate and adjacent regions, they took part in the dialect leveling, that was the cradle of Pennsylvania German.
 Their language therefore was or soon became what today is called Pennsylvania Dutch or sometimes Pennsylvania German.

 In 1782 the Brethren forbade slaveholding by its members.
 In 1871 these Brethren adopted the title German Baptist Brethren at their Annual Meeting.
 The group continued to expand and from Pennsylvania, they migrated chiefly westward.
 By 1908 they were most numerous in Pennsylvania, Maryland, Virginia, Ohio, Indiana, Illinois, Iowa, Missouri, Nebraska, Kansas, North Dakota, Arkansas, and California.